Medicine-Seller/CSCI311-Project3/README.md

 **ServerG**: Connect with "Client", initialize game and play

-**Client**: Request connection from "ServerC" to play game with "ServerG"
+**Client**: Request connection from "ServerC" and play game with "ServerG"

 **Compilation & Usage Examples**